-Benjamin did a great job keeping us on the ram, and it was an amazing hunt.
+Benjamin did a great job keeping us on the ram; it was a fantastic hunt.

 I made a shot that wasn’t ideal on my kudu hunt.
 The animal wasn’t going anywhere, but it needed another shot.
 Wound up, I pulled the trigger for the second shot.
 There was that loud “click” that only comes from not having reloaded.

 We spent the last couple of days chasing Warthogs.
-It sounded like they were normally shot during the pursuit of something else; that was not our situation.
+It sounded like they were generally shot while pursuing something else; that was not our situation.

-Given the huge amount of rain (drought-ending, apparently) that had been falling in the area we were hunting, the hogs didn’t need to move much at all to get food and water.
+Given the vast amount of rain (drought-ending, apparently) falling in the area we were hunting, the hogs didn’t need to move much to get food and water.

 They did not give up, despite the weather not wanting to cooperate.
-We pushed hard for hogs, and it resulted in a gnarly old boy for my fiancé and a great pig for me.
+We pushed hard for hogs, resulting in a gnarly old boy for my fiancé and an excellent pig for me.

 Nick and Benjamin did a great job with her – they put her in a great position, and she made a great shot (I think she is better off the sticks than I am)